-It was a decade marked by the Second World War with emphasis on functional clothing.
+It was a decade marked by the Second World War with an emphasis on functional clothing.
 As young college-educated middle-class women joined the freedom movement, fashion too reflected the nationalistic ethos.
 The handspun Khadi fabric became a powerful symbolism of the Swadeshi movement as opposed to the British mill-cloth.

-While the six yard sari with simple borders ruled, the draping style varied.
+While the six-yard sari with simple borders ruled, the draping style varied.
 The foundation of the Indian cinema in this decade revolutionized the fashion scene.
 Actresses were seen wearing puff sleeves in blouses which became a rage.
 The salwar-kameez with a dupatta made its mark.
 Women from royal families like Maharani Gayatri Devi of Jaipur who became a style icon of this decade made simple silk chiffon saris and delicate jewels very popular